 Additional cardiac procedures

-New technologies are continuously introduced to cardiovascular medicine, and the Aspirus Heart & Vascular Institute is on the leading edge of adopting the most promising advances.
+New technologies are continuously introduced to cardiovascular medicine, and Aspirus Heart & Vascular is on the leading edge of adopting the most promising advances.
 Here are examples of cardiac procedures that are providing new hope to our patients:

 A method of reducing low-density lipoprotein, or “bad cholesterol,” levels in people unable to do so with diet and medication.
 Blood is withdrawn and separated into blood cells and plasma.
 The plasma passes through special columns that remove excess LDL, after which the plasma is recombined with the blood cells and returned to the patient.
 The treatment is performed as often as once a week and usually takes three hours to complete.